This big-ass Chromebook is a good-ass deal

-If you believe "bigger is better," allow me to introduce the Acer Chromebook 15 ($264.99 at Walmart).
+If you believe "bigger is better," allow me to introduce the Acer Chromebook 15.
 For $399 (£249) the laptop packs a 15.6-inch touchscreen, making it one of the biggest Chromebook models you can buy.
 AU pricing and availability have not been announced, but the price converts to AU$525.

 Aside from it's super-sized screen, it has great battery life, loud speakers, a backlit keyboard and solid performance.
 One or two of these features on a budget laptop is good, but all of them combined makes for an excellent value.